Miko171/Cube-Roll/README.md

 You can run the game by executing [GameStudioServe.java](src/main/java/sk/tuke/gamestudio/server/GameStudioServer.java) file in your IDE to start Server part and after inicializing execute [SpringClient.java](src/main/java/sk/tuke/gamestudio/SpringClient.java) as klient part of game.
 You will be presented with a menu if u need to know rules u can load them or jump into the game starting with your name, after which you will select a map.
 Each map is fully solvable in the least amount of moves possible.
 Based on the amount of moves, you will be rewarded with a score.
 While playing, you can also view and add comments for game, view top scores, rate the game, restart map or go back to main menu.
+Alternatively you can run the game in web browser by executing [GameStudioServe.java](src/main/java/sk/tuke/gamestudio/server/GameStudioServer.java) then going to http://localhost:8080/login in your browser.
+Unlike in IDE, you will have to log in.
+If your username does not yet exist you will need to register first.
+After login you will see 3 panels first is gamefield, controlls and chance to leave comment, second panel is Top 10 scores with chance to rate game and third panel which you can access comments.
+You can also change maps, restart the level or loggout if needed.

 ## Commands